 The Ginsburg Health Sciences Library is located at 3500 N. Broad Street (N.W. corner of Broad and Tioga Streets).
 FCCC personnel may visit this library to access Temple's health sciences resources but are not permitted to borrow books.
 ID is required to enter the building.

-The Talbot Research Library also accommodates guests who are not employees of Fox Chase Cancer Center.
+Talbot Research Library & Media Services also accommodates guests who are not employees of Fox Chase Cancer Center.
 You can always contact us for more information about our guest policies.

 Does the Talbot Research Library serve Jeanes Hospital?

 Yes.
-The Talbot Research Library has been serving Jeanes Hospital for many years.
+Talbot Research Library & Media Services has been serving Jeanes Hospital for many years.
 With the new affiliation, we will be more actively promoting our resources and services to Jeanes employees.